-All instruction takes place at the Royal Conservatoire (Juliana van Stolberglaan 1, Den Haag; at walking distance from Den Haag Central Station).
+All instruction takes place at the Royal Conservatoire (Juliana van Stolberglaan 1, Den Haag; at walking distance from Den Haag Central Station), or virtually via Teams.

 To apply for your lessons, please check your KonCon-mail as soon as you can.
 The contact details of your teachers will be send to that address.

 A single year of PM is concluded with an main subject exam in front of a small committee of tutors.
 The exam takes 15 minutes, or 20 minutes for pianist/harpsicord-players and takes place in May or June.
 The musical programme is compiled in consultation with the student's main subject tutor.